captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

-There in that garden, Paul comes up his plan.
+There in that garden, Paul comes up with his plan.

 ---